-(July 20, 2020) Language isn't just about definitions for certain things and grammatical rules.
+(July 20, 2020) Indigenous language isn’t just about definitions for certain things.
 It reflects an entire worldview, shaped by centuries of culture and history.

 “Language is ‘a conveyor of culture’ and the means by which knowledge, skills, and cultural values are expressed and maintained,” wrote the National Collaborating Centre for Indigenous Health (NCCIH) in its 2016 paper, Culture and Language as Social Determinants of First Nations, Inuit and Métis Health.